 Before you begin your search, it is essential to understand the breed requirements for Bernese Mountain Dogs.
-These dogs are huge and strong, with a thick, tri-colored coat.
+These dogs are huge and strong, with thick, tri-colored coats.
 They are recognized for being nice and gentle.
 Knowing the breed standards can assist you in evaluating prospective breeders and ensuring that they are producing dogs that satisfy these requirements.

 - Check for health testing: